jali123456/MMLU-Law-Enforcement-testfork/README.md

-# 🔒 Law Enforcement MMLU Dataset
+# 🔒 MMLU Law Enforcement Dataset

-Welcome to the official repository of the **Law Enforcement Massive Multitask Language Understanding (MMLU)** dataset.
+Welcome to the official repository of the **Massive Multitask Language Understanding (MMLU) Law Enforcement** dataset.
 This open-source initiative aims to benchmark large language models (LLMs) and human performance across a wide array of enforcement domains including criminal law, investigative procedures, digital forensics, and ethical enforcement conduct.

 ---